Frequently Asked Questions:

 Do I have to update my application?

 YES!
-Let us know at info@bcoha.org that you need to update your digital application.
+Let us know at [email protected] that you need to update your digital application.
 This process needs to be done once a year.
-Without your updated information, we have difficulty matching your housing needs to the best unit.
+Without your updated information, we have difficulty matching your housing needs to the best fit.

-Do you do Section 8?
+Do you provide Section 8 vouchers?

 I need a place to live for a short period of time, can you help?